 How to Import Google Takeout Data to Thunderbird Instantly?

-If you have batch numbers of Google Takeout required to transfer or have a large size Google Takeout file.
-Then, you can opt for the Jagware MBOX Converter as it allows users to select specific Google labels or can transfer a batch Google Takeout files without facing any data leakage.
-You can freely download this software by clicking on download button and enjoy its functionality and can transfer first 25 items from each folder in its trial version for analyzing software functionality and unlock its functionality to transfer any number or any size of Google Takeout files by following the simple steps as we have discussed below:
+If you need to transfer multiple Google Takeout files at once or have a very large Google Takeout file, you can opt for the Jagware MBOX Converter as it allows users to select specific Google labels or can transfer a batch Google Takeout files without facing any data leakage.
+You can freely download this software by clicking on download button and enjoy its functionality and you can transfer the first 25 items from each folder in the trial version to evaluate the software’s functionality.
+You can then unlock the full version to transfer files of any number or size of Google Takeout files by following the simple steps as we have discussed below:

 Steps to Import Google Takeout to Thunderbird